 Special events at Wat Phan Tao

-The temple and surrounding gardens at the rear of Wat Phan Tao are often decorated with flags for important religious days and special events including Makha Bucha, Visakha Bucha, Asahna Bucha, Songkran, His Majesty the King’s birthday, New Year’s Eve and Loy Krathong (Yi Peng).
+The temple and surrounding gardens at the rear of Wat Phan Tao are often decorated with flags for important religious days and special events including Makha Bucha, Visakha Bucha, Asahna Bucha, Songkran, New Year’s Eve and Loy Krathong (Yi Peng).
 On many of these dates, outdoor religious ceremonies take place in the evening with novice monks meditating amidst the carpet of candles.

 During January and February, flowers are often planted in the gardens at the rear of the wat, but if you are visiting at other times of the year you’ll probably just see an expanse of sand and no flowers.
 Nevertheless, it’s still a serene spot to relax and observe the monks going about their daily activities.